Get an annual AARP membership for only $9. Offer ends 12/11.

 • Longer life expectancy comes with changes to our health as we age.
 Find out more about changes in health and health care needs as we get older to be proactive with your health.

 There is an immense amount of data at our fingertips to shed light on people’s life expectancy and the underlying positive and negative causes throughout time.
 What does that data tell us about the life expectancy of adults in the U.S., both from a century ago and today?
-In this article, we explore impacts on life expectancy, innovations, and improvements.
+In this article, we explore the impacts of life expectancy, innovations, and improvements.
 We’ll also cover how to create a life plan to match your life expectancy.

 Life Expectancy